 Boston Properties, Inc. is BPLP's sole general partner and, at December 31, 2006, the owner of an approximately 83.3% economic interest in BPLP.
 Economic interest was calculated as the number of common partnership units of BPLP owned by Boston Properties, Inc. as a percentage of the sum of (i) the actual aggregate number of outstanding common partnership units of BPLP and (ii) the number of common partnership units issuable upon conversion of outstanding preferred units and long term incentive plan ("LTIP") units of BPLP.
 This structure is commonly referred to as an umbrella partnership REIT or "UPREIT."
 Boston Properties, Inc.'s general and limited partnership interests in BPLP entitle it to share in cash distributions from, and in the profits and losses of, BPLP in proportion to its percentage interest therein and entitles it to vote on all matters requiring a vote of the limited partners.
-The other limited partnership interest in BPLP, either in connection with Boston Properties, Inc.'s initial public offering in 1997 or in subsequent transactions, or recipients of LTIP units pursuant to Boston Properties, Inc.'s 1997 Stock Option and Incentive Plan, as amended.
+The other limited partners are persons who contributed their direct or indirect interests in certain properties to us in exchange for common or preferred units of limited partnership interest in BPLP, either in connection with Boston Properties, Inc.'s initial public offering in 1997 or in subsequent transactions, or recipients of LTIP units pursuant to Boston Properties, Inc.'s 1997 Stock Option and Incentive Plan, as amended.